rust-lang/reference/src/items/traits.md

     // `other` may be a different concrete type of the receiver. fn param(&self, other: Self) where Self: Sized {}
-    // Generics are not compatible with vtables.
-    // Alternate solution is to use a trait object instead. fn typed<T>(&self, x: T) where Self: Sized {}
+    // Generics are not compatible with vtables. fn typed<T>(&self, x: T) where Self: Sized {}
 }